 - Holding the balloon in place, push down to release the helium into the balloon.
 Remove and tie into a knot.
 Attach ribbon if required.

-Here are some of my other balloon decorating ideas:
+Here are some of my other balloon decorating ideas for parties and celebrations!

 - Owl balloons